zapier/visual-builder/docs/_reference/cli-docs.md

 Zapier is a platform for creating integrations and workflows.
 This CLI is your gateway to creating custom applications on the Zapier platform.

-You may find docs duplicate or outdated across the Zapier site.
+You may find some documents on the Zapier site duplicate or outdated.
 The most up-to-date contents are always available on GitHub:

 - [Latest CLI Docs](https://github.com/zapier/zapier-platform/blob/main/packages/cli/README.md)
 - [Latest CLI Reference](https://github.com/zapier/zapier-platform/blob/main/packages/cli/docs/cli.md)